liquity/bold/README.md

 The BOLD tokens are freely exchangeable - any Ethereum address can send or receive BOLD tokens, whether it has an open Trove or not.
 The BOLD tokens are burned upon repayment of a Trove's debt.

-The Liquity v2 system prices collateral via Chainlink oracles.When a Trove falls below the MCR, it is considered under-collateralized, and is vulnerable to liquidation.
+The Liquity v2 system prices collateral via Chainlink oracles.
+When a Trove falls below the MCR, it is considered under-collateralized, and is vulnerable to liquidation.

 ## Multicollateral Architecture Overview